Ensuring healthy oak woodlands for future generations of Lake County residents

 Without action, our oak woodlands will not survive.
 They will be replaced by denser, darker forests that lack the rich and colorful variety of songbirds, butterflies, wildflowers, shrubs and other abundant forms of life we value as a community.

-This winter, we will continue removing trees and thinning the understory in particularly vulnerable preserves to allow enough sunlight to reach oak seedlings and saplings.
-The project areas will include MacArthur Woods, Ryerson Conservation Area, and the section of Captain Daniel Wright Woods adjacent to Elm Road.
+We have removed trees and thinned the understory in particularly vulnerable preserves to allow enough sunlight to reach oak seedlings and saplings.
+The project areas include Grainger Woods, MacArthur Woods, Ryerson Conservation Area, and the section of Captain Daniel Wright Woods adjacent to Elm Road.

 Our efforts to improve oak woodlands are supported by Chicago Wilderness, Illinois Nature Preserves Commission, Illinois Department of Natural Resources, Morton Arboretum, U.S. Forest Service and U.S. Fish and Wildlife Service.
 These expert partners, as well as Chicago Botanic Garden, Illinois Natural History Survey and Lincoln Park Zoo, will help us monitor plants, animals and environmental conditions to evaluate success of this project for years to come.